shanshe/Z3660/KNOWN_ISSUES.md

 <br><br>
  * v1.03 beta 4 FPGA/ARM versions<br>
  The issues in v1.02 has been fixed.
 You can copy between partitions and use any filesystems.
  But still please use with caution, make always a backup of your files...
-WIP...
 <br><br>
  * v1.03 beta 14 FPGA/ARM versions<br>
- After beta 12, you can make a third partition in the SD with type 0x76 (like you do with pistorm/emu68).
-It will be automounted by the SCSI SD emulation.
+ After beta 14, you can make a third partition in the SD with type 0x76 (like you do with pistorm/emu68).
+It will be automounted by the SCSI SD emulation. (beta 12 and beta 13 had a bug that made some hdfs to grow up, and it was fixed in beta 14).

 ##DMA and Zorro III bus bastmer
  * v1.02 CPLD and FPGA/ARM versions<br>